eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Discovery Server GuidPrefix
 ---------------------------

-A :term:`Discovery Server` requires a DDS :term:`GuidPrefix` in order for other Participants to connect to it.
+In |fastdds| versions previous to *v3.0.0*, a :term:`Discovery Server` requires a DDS :term:`GuidPrefix` in order for other Participants to connect to it.
+Although this parameter is no longer mandatory, it is still possible to set it so that a Discovery Server client from an older release may still stablish connection with a Discovery Server server from the newer ones.
 Under the ``discovery-server-guid`` tag, there are several possibilities for configuring a GuidPrefix.